xavier268/restheart-angular/README.md

 ### Requirements

-* node installed globally, or preferably nvm using a "stable" version of node
+* node installed globally, or preferably nvm using a "stable" version of node,
+* java jdk8 and maven installed,
-* docker running
+* docker installed and running

 ### Make and install